drake25122000/littleLivesAssignment/README.md

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Java compiler will be needed to execute the program

 ### Executing program

-* How to run the program
 * git clone https://github.com/drake25122000/littleLivesAssignment.git
+* Move directory to the project directory
 * Compile the code
 ```
 javac FormingMagicSquare.java